cyxzheng/cyxzheng.github.io/_projects/crux.md

 # Setting a Foundation

-It would be impossible for us to jump to 100 right away from 0, so we focused on figuring out what we needed to do to get to 1 first.
+It would be impossible for us to jump from 0 to 100 right away, so we focused on figuring out what we needed to do to get to 1 first.

 There were three things we needed to do to lay out a solid foundation for our future: